Mindfulness in Everyday Life

 This practice of putting ourselves totally in the present and just being with whatever is there, non-judgmentally, also serves to teach us that most of the thinking we indulge in is pointless and unhelpful.
 It introduces the freedom of simply being aware of something but then letting it go on by as the next moment arrives…

-How to start learning to be mindful 30 seconds at a time
+Momentary Mindfulness - How to be mindful 30 seconds at a time

 This approach is for people who have anxiety problems and whose minds have a habit of focusing on scary thoughts quite often.
 If you are one of these people you will probably find it difficult to keep your concentration on a meditation session taught in the usual way.